-I recently began using the BaxMAX support – a lower lumbar support belt to help alleviate the chronic back pain that I experience – particularly when I’m sitting at my desk.
+The BaxMax is a lower lumbar support belt to help alleviate the chronic back pain that I experience – particularly when I’m sitting at my desk.
 In fact, I’m wearing it as I type this review.
 You can see this interesting little gizmo in the videos I made, below, where I also offer my review on YouTube in case someone searches over there for a user experience.

 Before I go into my own user experience with this, I want to reiterate something that the company itself emphasizes, and something I think is pretty important: the BaxMAX spine support belt is not created or intended to be any type of medical device*.
 It’s not meant as a safety belt for lifting – it is a support to help relieve lower back pain by reducing lumbar compression.

 What caught my attention initially was that it is recommended by Dr. Michael Sinel, M.D. who specializes in back problems, and who is the author of “Back Pain Remedies for Dummies” and “Win the Battle Against Back Pain.”
 Dr. Sinel says that it

 “has a pulley system and mechanical advantage far superior to any other lumbar support brace on the market.”
 In one of the official BaxMAX videos, he continues, “The abdominal compressive forces that can be obtained when using this lumbar support afford considerable reduction of stresses to the lumbar spine, thereby reducing spinal fatigue and reducing the likelihood for back pain and injuries.” (source: https://www.youtube.com/watch?v=IOof-37__Bo)